Why Auto ApproveResourcesFAQ

 Let’s talk about when you should refinance your car and when you should wait.

-Why refinance?
 Car loan refinancing has a lot of benefits, but the biggest benefit is that it can save you money.
-But in order to save money, the timing must be right.
-Here are a few signs that you might benefit from car loan refinance.
+However, in order to save money, the timing must be right.

-Your credit score has improved.
+• your credit score has improved

 Your credit score is the number one thing lenders look at when determining your eligibility for a car loan refinance.
 It will also help them to determine what interest rate you should be offered.
 Credit scores give lenders a good indication of how likely you are to repay a loan.
-A high credit score tells lenders that:

 • You make on time payments